 Tropicals – Plants such as Hibiscus, Mandevilla, Pride of Barbados, and Bougainvillea are very heat tolerant and provide great color throughout the summer months.
 Bougainvillea is especially useful as a container plant or in a hanging basket.

-Succulents – Agave, Yucca, Aloe and other succulent plants are specially made to handle hot and dry conditions very little care.
+Succulents – Agave, Yucca, Aloe and other succulent plants are specially made to handle hot and dry conditions with very little care.
 They come in all shapes and sizes so there is a succulent to fit your needs.

 In the veggie garden you can still plant Black Eyed Peas, Watermelons, Peppers, and Eggplant.